oasiseng/livelab/SECURITY.md

 We take security seriously.
 If you discover a potential vulnerability or exploit in this repository — whether related to data privacy, software logic, or infrastructure — please report it responsibly.

 **To report a security issue:**
-- Email: security@livelab.network (or your preferred contact)
+- Email: TBD (or your preferred contact)
 - Do **not** open public GitHub issues for sensitive disclosures
 - Provide a clear description, steps to reproduce (if applicable), and suggested mitigations